 The ASC Income Tax Topic 740 includes guidance for the accounting for uncertainty in income taxes recognized in an enterprise's financials.
 Specifically, the guidance prescribes a two-step process, which is the recognition and measurement of a tax position taken or expected to be taken in a tax return and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
-The total amount of gross unrecognized tax benefits as of December 31, 2023 and 2022 was \$200,000.
-There were no changes to the unrecognized tax benefit balance during the years ended December 31, 2023 and 2022.
+The total amount of gross unrecognized tax benefits as of December 31, 2024 and 2023 was \$200,000.
+There were no changes to the unrecognized tax benefit balance during the years ended December 31, 2024 and 2023.

-If the Company's positions are sustained by the taxing authority, the entire balance at December 31, 2023 would reduce the Company's effective tax rate.
+If the Company's positions are sustained by the taxing authority, the entire balance at December 31, 2024 would impact the Company's effective tax rate.
 The Company does not expect its unrecognized tax benefits to change significantly over the next twelve months.
 The Company recognizes accrued interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2023 and 2022, the Company does not have an accrual for the payment of tax-related interest and penalties.
+As of December 31, 2024 and 2023, the Company does not have an accrual for the payment of tax-related interest and penalties.

 The Company files income tax returns in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
-The Internal Revenue Service (IRS) is not currently examining the Company's U.S. income tax returns for 2020 through 2022, for which the statute has yet to expire.
+During July 2024, the Company was notified by the Internal Revenue Service ("IRS") that it is examining the Company's 2021 federal income tax return.

 During the first quarter of 2023, the Company's wholly-owned subsidiary in Mexico received a formal tax assessment notice from Mexico's Federal Tax Administration Service, Servicio de Administracion Tributaria's (the "SAT") pertaining to revenue variances and disallowed deductions related to an audit by the SAT of the 2016 tax year.
-The tax liability for the variances approximates \$1,150,000, which includes annual adjustments for inflation, interest and penalties.
-The Company believes the variances can be substantially eliminated and has filed an administrative appeal with the SAT and will further pursue all available legal actions in response to this assessment.
-No amounts have been accrued, as the Company does not believe a loss is probable.
+The tax liability for the variances approximated \$1,150,000, which includes annual adjustments for inflation, interest and penalties.
+The Company made a payment in June 2024 of \$191,000 to settle the matter, of which \$124,000 was recorded in income tax expense, net, and the remainder was recorded in other expense, net in the consolidated statements of operations for the year ended December 31, 2024.
 In addition, open tax years related to state and foreign jurisdictions remain subject to examination.